cosmos-lab/ornjs-core/README.md

 OrientedJS is an object oriented approach to achive data driven dynamic HTML with the power of ECMAScript.
 A radical approach to plan HTML based UI...

 - Put HTML template in a seprate *.html file and encapsulate all UI logics/data/event handlers inside an ECMAScript class in a standard *.js javascript file.
+Orn(container,scope,template) method will load html template over HTTP and render UI in 'container' with 'scope'.
+'container' could be any valid selector string or a DOM object. 'scope' can be any javascript object or 'this' of any javascript class.

 - Serve UI resources over HTTP via any webserver (Node.js, Apache or nginx).